MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-location-location~r2.md

 # Location ~r2 function

 ## -description

 Constructs a location from an offset into the virtual address space of the target.

 ## -parameters

 None

-## -returns
+## -remarks

+### Returns

 This function is a constructor and does not return value.

-## -remarks

 ## -see-also